Imagination-Media/frontend-test-v1/README.md

 When clicking on the add to cart button the product must be added to the cart virtually, in the header the product counter must be incremented

+### Newsletter

+The endpoint to send the POST with the email is: https://5f8df37c4c15c40016a1e46d.mockapi.io/api/v1/subscription

 ### Optional (plus)

 * Pagination